Globalization and women in China: Degradation

 Organizations are now attempting to assist and empower female migrant workers through training and education on their labor-related rights.
 Legal clinics have begun to assist female migrants in filing claims against employers and local labor bureaus.
 One case of female worker exploitation in the Hua Yi garment factory in Beijing resulted in mistreatment by management as well as withholding pay for at least 24 women.
 After filing complaints, in collaboration with the Center for Women's Law Studies and Legal Services of Beijing University, the women received 170,000 Yuan in back wages and compensation.

 Relations between workers and employers represent both the immediate need of manufacturing plants for large quantities of low wage laborers, and the insecurities young workers face in relocating long distances to life in factory dormitories.
 Hiring single young women serve needs of management.
-The employment of young females allow management to exhibit maximum control and authority over the labor force.
+The employment of young women allows management to exhibit maximum control and authority over the labor force.
 Compared to older women and male workers, young single women are susceptible to the authority and demands of management.
 The common manipulation of "factory as family" by owners and managers suggests how workers hold a subliminal status within the factory environment.
 Uneven power relations inside the factory result in demands from management for personal services from women workers, from hair washing to sex.